dhth/knowledge/docs/computer-science/books/the-algorithm-design-manual/14-modeling-the-problem.md

 ---
-title: "Modeling the Problem"
+title: "1.4: Modeling the Problem"
 summary:
 ---

-Modeling the Problem
+1.4: Modeling the Problem
 ===

 Combinatorial Objects